Trauma-Informed Leadership

 About the Course

 This course offers a refinement and deepening of our first Trauma-informed Leadership Course from 2021.
-We will offer additional Integration Sessions, Affinity Group Sessions and Practice Groups in Spanish, Ukrainian and German.
+In the live course we will offer additional Integration Sessions, Affinity Group Sessions and Practice Groups in Spanish, Ukrainian and German

 As trauma-informed leaders, we develop our skills for systemic healing, becoming more able to integrate the past, fulfil our potential and create new opportunities and possibilities with our teams.